The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 Employment income – wages, salary, and self-employment income.

-Employer provided fringe benefits.
+Employer-provided fringe benefits.

 Rental income.